KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_the_great_archetypal_pantheon.md

 Consciousness is the author.
 Source is the origin.

-By integrating the pantheon, you are:
+By integrating the pantheon, we are:
 * restoring the symbolic language of the psyche,
 * bridging Jung with Grant,
 * bridging myth with harmonic geometry,